nishtahir/language-kotlin/README.md

 # Contributing

+## Requirements

+* NodeJS

 ## Setup

-To generate build artifacts you will need to install dependencies
+This project is build using a couple of handy node scripts.
+You will need to install the project dependencies to begin

 ```
 $ npm install